yshristika/spoilerBlock/README.md

   - Return top 10 words.
 - Created a web server using Flask.
 Web server will run the python script whenever called.
   - getData.py
+- Launched Flask application on EC2 instance -
+  - Creating an AWS EC2 instance under the free tier
+  - Deploying demon process(flask application) on EC2 instance

 ## Work to be done
-- Create an AWS EC2 instance and run the server on it.
 - Use API call in javascript code to connect connect the user to the webserver.
 - Create an html pop-up on clicking the extension which will take the input from user.